msbalabanda/Amazon_Vine_Analysis/README.md

 There were a total of of 4,291 vine reviews in our dataset, and 40,471 non-vine reviews in the complete dataset.

 2) How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
+There are 15,711 5-star reviews and 15,663 non-vine 5-star reviews

 3) What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
+38.2% of vine reviews were five stars and 38.9% of non-vine reviews were 5 stars

 ## Summary
+38.2% of the reviews in the Vine program were 5 stars reviews whereas the percentage in the non-Vine reviews is only 38.9%.
+Therefore there does not appear to be any sort of positivity bias because the percentages shown above are very similar.